-Dihydrocyclosporin A is co-metabolite of Cyclosporin A. Dihydrocyclosporin A has no immunosuppressant activity and has found use as a control to determine the role of Cyclosporin A in pharmacology, particularly in the treatment of parasitic infections.
+Dihydrocyclosporin A is co-metabolite of Cyclosporin A. Dihydrocyclosporin A has no immunosuppressant activity and has found use as a control to determine the role of Cyclosporin A in pharmacology, particularly for parasitic infections.
 Dihydrocyclosporin A is soluble in ethanol, methanol, DMF and DMSO.

 For more Cyclosporin products, click here.